 |

 Continuing on the Tree theme.
-Here is "Treescape" which uses Tantalum in the background.
+Here is "Treescape" which uses chased and anodised tantalum in the background.

 but since this brooch was heading to the west coast of Canada for an exhibition

-"East meets West" I replaced the background with the Pacific Ocean instead.
+"East meets West" I replaced the ice-floes with the shimmering tantalum Pacific Ocean instead.

 |